qrtl/oaw-custom/live_chat_sale_reference/readme/DESCRIPTION.rst

-This modules does the following:
+This module does the following:

-* Add Sales order reference link at chat when the sale number is used in chat.
+* Replace sale order name to a reference link to the sales order in the internal chat.